bentoml/BentoML/README.md

   http://localhost:5000/predict
 ```

-Saved BentoService bundle is also structured to work as a docker build context, which can be
+The BentoService SavedBundle is structured to work as a docker build context, that can
-used to build a docker image for deployment:
+be directed used to build a docker image for API server.
+Simply use it as the docker
+build context directory:
 ```bash
 docker build -t my_api_server {saved_path}
 ```

-You can also deploy your BentoService directly to cloud services such as AWS Lambda with `bentoml`, and
+You can also deploy your BentoService directly to cloud services such as AWS Lambda
-get back a API endpoint hosting your model, that is ready for production use:
+with `bentoml`, and get back a API endpoint hosting your model, that is ready for
+production use:
 ```
 bentoml deployment create my-iris-classifier --bento IrisClassifier:{VERSION} --platform=aws-lambda
 ```

-Try out the full quickstart notebook: [Source](https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb), [Google Colab](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb), [nbviewer](https://nbviewer.jupyter.org/github/bentoml/bentoml/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb)
+More detailed code and walkthrough of this example can be found in the [BentoML Quickstart Guide](http://docs.bentoml.org/en/latest/quickstart.html).

 ## Documentation

-Full documentation and API references can be found at [https://docs.bentoml.org/](https://docs.bentoml.org/)
+Full documentation and API references: [https://docs.bentoml.org/](https://docs.bentoml.org/)

 ## Examples

+Visit [bentoml/gallery](https://github.com/bentoml/gallery) repository for more
+ examples and tutorials.

 #### FastAI